AleksandraRataj/REST-application-with-cooking-recipes/README.md

 We used migrations to control changes to the database structure.

-##Project description - what we did
+## Project description - what we did:

 In javascript, we have created models corresponding to individual tables in the database.
 In the models, we defined the relationships between the models.